 A: Due to privacy concerns, we do not provide a full list of Government Agencies that are registered with Certified Payments

 A: Yes.
-A convenience fee applies to every transaction; however, the amount of the fee may vary by payment type.
-Once the payment amount has been entered, the convenience fee amount will be calculated and displayed.
+A service fee applies to every transaction; however, the amount of the fee may vary by payment type.
+Once the payment amount has been entered, the service fee amount will be calculated and displayed.
 You will have the option to continue or discontinue your payment at that time.

-The convenience fee is non-negotiable and will appear on your credit card or bank statement as a separate line item from your payment amount to the Government Agency.
+The service fee is non-negotiable and will appear on your credit card or bank statement as a separate line item from your payment amount to the Government Agency.

-A description of the fee will include an abbreviation of the Government Agency in addition to an abbreviation of the convenience fee.
+A description of the fee will include an abbreviation of the Government Agency in addition to an abbreviation of the service fee.
 The Government Agency does not receive any part of this fee.

 A: If a valid email address was provided and the payment was processed successfully, an electronic confirmation is sent immediately.
 You may also call Certified Payments and speak with a customer service representative.
 Customer service is available Monday through Friday from 8:00 AM to 5:00 PM CST 1-866-539-2020.